robwco/workshop-marketing/rfps.md

 		<strong>My top recommendation:</strong><br>

 		<img src="/images/bidsketch.png" style="max-width: 250px; width: 100%;"><br>
 		<p>Bidsketch is the only proposal software I've used extensively because it does everything I need.
-It creates proposals, stores templates, allows you to get feedback and status and get signatures.</p>
+It creates proposals, stores templates, and allows you to require a signature.</p>
-		<p>What makes them particularly great for RFPs is that they also emphasize selling benefits and re-using elements of past proposals.
+		<p>What makes Bidsketch particularly great for RFPs is that they emphasize selling benefits and re-using elements of past proposals.
 Strongly recommended.</p>

 		<p style="margin-bottom: 0;"><a href="http://bidsketch.com" class="button">Starts at $29/mo</a></p>

-		<p style="margin-top:0;"><small>Not an affiliate link.</small></p>
+		<p style="margin-top:0;color: #6d6e60;">:heart: <small>Not an affiliate link.</small></p>
 	</div>

 	<div class="recommendation cushion">